KrasnogorskotR/Bran/docs/Frequently Asked Questions.md

 ### Question 5: My music is very laggy?
 ----
-**Answer:** Try changing your discord [location][1].
+**Answer:** Try changing your discord guild voice [location][1].
+It's better to change the location to `US South`.
 If that doesn't works, we are aware that is too many guilds playing music now.
 [1]: https://support.discordapp.com/hc/en-us/articles/216661717-How-do-I-change-my-Voice-Server-Region-

-### Question 6: The .announce set join and .announce set leave commands doesn't work, but everything else is!
+### Question 6: The .greeting and .farewell commands doesn't work, but everything else is!
 -----
-**Answer:** Set the channel where the announce messages will sent by using `.announce set channel #channel`.
-Set a greeting message by using `.announce set join YourMessageHere` and a farewell message by using `.announce set leave YourMessageHere`.
-Don't forget that `.announce set join` and `.announce set leave` only apply to users joining a server, not coming online/offline.
+**Answer:** Set the channel where the announce messages will sent by using `.announcechannel #channel`.
+Set a greeting message by using `.greeting YourMessageHere` and a farewell message by using `.farewell YourMessageHere`.
+Don't forget that `.greeting` and `.farewell` only apply to users joining a server, not coming online/offline.